alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

     Make sure to place all the files in the root directory.

 **3. Prepare the configuration file**
-- For a custom [test environment](https://docs.aws.amazon.com/devicefarm/latest/developerguide/custom-test-environments.html) you can edit the default configuration file by adding the needed commands.
+- for a custom [test environment](https://docs.aws.amazon.com/devicefarm/latest/developerguide/custom-test-environments.html) you can edit the default configuration file by adding the needed commands.
 The commands are written as YAML so there are some validations for them
-- Using the commands from the configuration file you can access the contents of the uploaded **.zip** folder, install applications, and ultimately run your tests
+- using the commands from the configuration file you can access the contents of the uploaded **.zip** folder, install applications, and ultimately run your tests

 Keep in mind that the setup is different for Android and iOS.